SharePoint/sp-dev-docs/docs/spfx/build-for-teams-expose-webparts-teams.md

 ## Expose web part as Microsoft Teams messaging extension

+> [!IMPORTANT]
+> Exposing web parts as Microsoft Teams messaging extension is supported with SharePoint Framework v1.11 and newer.

 To expose your SharePoint Framework web part as a messaging extension, you don't need to use a specific host in the `supportedHosts` property.
 Instead, all you need to do, is to extend the teams manifest in your SharePoint Framework solution with a `composeExtension`, for example:

 ```json